RR-project-group/TC-AcceleratedMonteCarloSimulation/group_project.md

 Andreas Rasch and Ludwig Gauckler, SIAM 2020
 [DOI: 10.1137/1.9781611976137.2](https://epubs.siam.org/doi/abs/10.1137/1.9781611976137.2)

-We aim to recreate the numerical experiments in PyTorch, focusing on:
+We aim to recreate the numerical experiments in Tensorflow, focusing on:

 - Monte Carlo simulation for financial models: **Black-Scholes (BS)** and **Libor Market Model (LMM)**
 - Reproducing performance and accuracy benchmarks